drewcook/drewcook/README.md

 <!-- markdownlint-disable -->
 # Hi, I'm Drew 🤙🏼

-I'm a fullstack developer working on both Web2 and Web3 projects, like [this](https://fundraisers.dco.dev) and [this](https://beerbuddy.io).
+I'm a fullstack developer working on both Web2 and Web3 projects, like [this](https://fundraisers.dco.dev) and [this](https://flickfinder.drewcook.dev).

-I also write and produce music in my spare time, like [this](https://ipfs.io/ipfs/QmSMT86QpftE3azkeMagsyJ7ynVZY493VP6XM5eo2scttv/A%20Day%20In%20The%20Life.mp3) and [this](https://ipfs.io/ipfs/QmYxdgasjwXCnbHxaQPZresiiRiURJW3w3tyebNKpdoRJN/Living%20The%20Dream.mp3).

-I'm working full time as a core contributor to the [Aave Protocol](https://app.aave.com).
+I'm currently working full time as a core contributor to the [Aave Protocol](https://app.aave.com).

 Outside of Aave, I'm currently interested in a couple areas:
 - Music NFTs: Building out [Polyecho][5], a generative music-making NFT platform
-- ZKPs: Researching and working with zero-knowledge proof technologes, mostly zk-SNARKs.
+- ZKPs: Researching and working with zero-knowledge technologies.
+I have recently graduated from [Zero-Knowlege University](https://zku.one).

+I also write and produce music in my spare time, like [this](https://ipfs.io/ipfs/QmSMT86QpftE3azkeMagsyJ7ynVZY493VP6XM5eo2scttv/A%20Day%20In%20The%20Life.mp3) and [this](https://ipfs.io/ipfs/QmYxdgasjwXCnbHxaQPZresiiRiURJW3w3tyebNKpdoRJN/Living%20The%20Dream.mp3).

 ## Get In Touch 📬